zzanette/todo-manager/README.md

 # TODO-manager

-TODO-manager is a sample dockerized app to manage your TODOs things.
-Here you can define a priority for yours TODO and manage it like you want =D
+TODO-manager is a sample dockerized app to manage yours TODOs things and define a priority for it =D
-#

 # Features
   - Order your TODOs
   - Define and group yours TODOs a priority
   - CRUD priorities and TODOs

-#
 # Installation

-#
-#
-#### Pre requirements
+### Pre requirements
 ---------------------------------------
 To able to run the app You will need install the docker and docker-compose.
  - Docker -  ->   https://docs.docker.com/engine/installation/